 Cons:

-• Aggressive feature gating: This is the biggest catch.
+- Aggressive feature gating: This is a notable catch.
 Key features like AI Agents, chatbots, and even removing the HelpCrunch logo are locked away in the more expensive plans.

-• Limited and pricey AI: The number of AI conversations and knowledge sources is very small.
+- Limited and pricey AI: The number of AI conversations and knowledge sources is relatively small.
 The Pro plan gives you just 50 AI chats per month, and the "Unlimited" plan only includes 100.
-If you need more, you have to buy expensive add-ons ($29/mo for just 100 more chats), which can make your costs jumpy and hard to predict.
+If you need more, you have to buy add-ons ($29/mo for just 100 more chats), which can make your costs less predictable.

 Pricing:

-• Basic: $15/user/mo (billed monthly).
-This gets you basic chat and help desk tools, but there's no chatbot and almost no automation.
+Basic: $15/user/mo (billed monthly).
+This gets you basic chat and help desk tools, but there's no chatbot and limited automation.

-• Pro: $25/user/mo (billed monthly).
-This plan unlocks the chatbot and AI Agents, but the AI is capped at a tiny 50 conversations per month and 200 data sources.
+Pro: $25/user/mo (billed monthly).
+This plan unlocks the chatbot and AI Agents, but the AI is capped at 50 conversations per month and 200 data sources.

-• Unlimited: $620/mo (billed monthly).
-This is a massive price jump.
+Unlimited: $620/mo (billed monthly).
+This is a significant price jump.
 It gives you unlimited team members and higher limits, but you still only get 100 AI chats before you have to start buying add-ons.

-• AI Add-ons: This is where the costs can sneak up on you.
+- AI Add-ons: This is where the costs can add up.
 Extra AI conversations are $29/mo for 100, and extra data sources are $5/mo for 100.

 Pros: